Dom Perignon oenotheque 1996

 1921 to 1943

-Among younger vintages, 2002, 2004, 2008, 2010, and 2012 stand out, with 2008 considered a likely long-distance champion.
-For immediate enjoyment, 1996, 2004, and 2012 are ideal, while 2008 still has enormous aging potential.
-The 2013 vintage is fine and more mineral-driven.
+Among the younger vintages, 2002, 2004, 2008, 2010, 2012, and 2013 stand out.
+For immediate enjoyment, 1996, 2004, and 2012 are particularly suitable, while 2008 still offers enormous aging potential.
+2013 combines fine fruit with mineral energy.

 Production and the Philosophy of Plénitude

-How is Dom Pérignon Made?
+How is Dom Pérignon made?

-Dom Pérignon is made equally from Pinot Noir and Chardonnay, although in some years the Pinot Noir share can reach 60%.
-Grapes come exclusively from Grand Cru and Premier Cru vineyards – including Ay, Bouzy, Mailly, and Verzenay for Pinot Noir, and Avize, Cramant, and Chouilly for Chardonnay.
+The grapes come exclusively from Grand and Premier Cru plots – including Ay, Bouzy, Mailly, and Verzenay for Pinot Noir, and Avize, Cramant, and Chouilly for Chardonnay.

 Editions and Plénitudes